Veterans Affairs Medical Center Substance Abuse Treatment Program

 Veterans Affairs Medical Center Substance Abuse Treatment Program - Salem, VA

 Veterans Affairs Medical Center Substance Abuse Treatment Program is an addiction treatment center located at 1970 Roanoke Boulevard, Unit 116-a4 psychiatry in the 24153 zip code in Salem, VA.
 It is operated by the U. S. Department of Veterans Affairs.
-Veterans Affairs Medical Center Substance Abuse Treatment Program provides relapse prevention from naltrexone, naltrexone administration and prescribes suboxone.
-Some of the treatment approaches used by Veterans Affairs Medical Center Substance Abuse Treatment Program include CBT, relapse prevention and motivational interviewing.
-Veterans Affairs Medical Center Substance Abuse Treatment Program also specializes in detox services and offers inpatient alcohol detoxification, residential benzodiazepines detox and inpatient opioid detox.
-Veterans Affairs Medical Center Substance Abuse Treatment Program provides residential rehab, 30 day inpatient rehab programs and outpatient detox services.
-It also provides inpatient dual diagnosis treatment, inpatient detox and residential treatment for alcohol and drug use.
+Veterans Affairs Medical Center Substance Abuse Treatment Program provides relapse prevention from naltrexone, prescribes suboxone and administers naltrexone.
+Some of the treatment approaches used by Veterans Affairs Medical Center Substance Abuse Treatment Program include relapse prevention, brief intervention and counseling for trauma victims.
+Veterans Affairs Medical Center Substance Abuse Treatment Program also specializes in detox services and offers inpatient opioid detoxification, residential benzodiazepines detoxification and inpatient alcohol detoxification.
+Veterans Affairs Medical Center Substance Abuse Treatment Program provides regular outpatient treatment, outpatient rehabilitation and 30 day inpatient rehab programs.
+It also provides residential addiction treatment, inpatient dual diagnosis treatment and inpatient detox services.

 Address: 1970 Roanoke Boulevard, Unit 116-A4 (Psychiatry), Salem, VA 24153